FREE SHIPPING ON ORDERS OVER $20 - FREE HEALTHY SNACK WITH EVERY PURCHASE

 The most important way to boost your immune system is by paying close attention to exercise recovery.
 More specifically, eating a mixture of carbohydrates and protein (especially branched chain amino acids) immediately following exercise has been shown to benefit the immune system.

-The amino acid glutamine has gained a lot of positive research attention for its role in protecting against exercise-induced illness.
+The amino acid glutamine has gained a lot of attention for its role in protecting against exercise-induced illness.
 We mix a bit in with our sports drink during long runs or rides, and also add it to our post-workout smoothies to ensure we get plenty of it.

 Oxidation, or the production of free radicals, commonly occurs with more intense exercise and this has been linked to poor immune function.
 Consuming plenty of antioxidants is important to halt this process.
-You can add a scoop of either Greens First to your post-workout recovery drink to stop the production of oxidants, which occurs hours after exercise.
+You can add a scoop of Greens First to your post-workout recovery drink to stop the production of oxidants, which occurs hours after exercise.

 Vitamin D is very important for the immune system.
 It plays a vital role in warding off viral infections (which are typically the cause of 90% of sicknesses that we get).
 You should definitely start supplementing starting in October through the winter months, and even in the summer if don't get much sun.

-Our selection includes Pure Encapsulations, Thorne, Mountain Peak, Klean, and our very own natural exercise supplements to help mitigate illness.
 If you find yourself getting sick more often as your training increases then following some or all of the above recommendations will be important to keep you healthy.
 Don't get sidelined by a bunch of illnesses if you are training for something big!